jjeett0007/xmrig-docker/README.md

-# XMRig miner image for Monero
+# XMRig miner image for Dogecoin by mining Monero XMR and converting to DOGECOIN with unminerable server
 Monero (XMR) CPU miner packaged in a lightweight Docker image that you can easily deploy to a Kubernetes cluster.